 The American Chemical Society has won its initial legal battle with the pirate site Sci-Hub.
 A US district court has awarded the publisher $4.8 million in a default judgment for copyright infringement, as expected.
 Sci-Hub mounted no defense and has ignored previous monetary penalties, so this verdict is largely symbolic.
 However, the court also granted an ACS petition to require U.S. internet service providers (ISPs) and search engines to block access to Sci-Hub going forward.
 This ruling, likely to face widespread legal challenge by the tech industry, was soon adjusted to target only entities that are in an "active legal relationship" with Sci-Hub, such as hosting services and domain name registries.
 ACS will now seek to identify those companies and try to enforce the injunction, which could result in further litigation.
 The ultimate effect of these actions on Sci-Hub's operations, if any, is unclear.
 Read more in The Scientist.

-UT's high-quality chemistry publication output placed us in sixth place in the country, just behind UC Berkeley, in the 2017 Nature Index, which is based on a weighted count of authored articles in 68 top science journals.
+High-quality chemistry publication output placed UT Austin in sixth place in the country, just behind UC Berkeley, in the 2017 Nature Index, which is based on a weighted count of authored articles in 68 top science journals.
 However, analysis of national data makes clear that the US is losing ground steadily to countries like China as research funding drops.
 Only five of the top 25 universities in chemistry saw a net increase in this metric since 2012, which is cause for concern.
 UT Austin also ranked highly in Earth & Environmental Science (5th), Physical Science (10th), and ranked 11th overall.

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.0 Generic License.